Edit FTP Call Unit

 1. By default, the message will be displayed in Tree View.

-1. Click the JSON Message tab to view the message in JSON format.
+1. Click the Parameter tab to view the parameter that will be displayed in the message in tree view.

-2. You can view the Output message in the tree/code view.
+2. You can view the parameters in the tree/code view.

-3. By default, the message will be displayed in tree view.
+3. By default, the parameters will be displayed in tree view.
 Switch to tree view mode if you are in code view.

-4. Please note that you cannot edit a message in tree view mode.
+4. Please note that you cannot edit a parameter in tree view mode.
 The message will be displayed in read-only mode.
 To edit the message, switch to code view.

 5. The tree view provides the following icons in the toolbar: